nrfconnect/sdk-nrf/doc/nrf/ug_tfm.rst

 If TF-M is used in the application, SPM will not be included in it.
 For more information about multi-image builds, see :ref:`ug_multi_image`.

-To add TF-M to your build, enable the :option:`CONFIG_BUILD_WITH_TFM` configuration option by adding it to your :file:`prj.conf` file.
+To add TF-M to your build, enable the :kconfig:`CONFIG_BUILD_WITH_TFM` configuration option by adding it to your :file:`prj.conf` file.
-To build a :ref:`minimal version <tfm_minimal_build>` of TF-M, you must also enable the :option:`CONFIG_TFM_MINIMAL` configuration.
+To build a :ref:`minimal version <tfm_minimal_build>` of TF-M, you must also enable the :kconfig:`CONFIG_TFM_MINIMAL` configuration.

 .. note::
-   If you use menuconfig to enable :option:`CONFIG_BUILD_WITH_TFM`, you must also enable its dependencies.
+   If you use menuconfig to enable :kconfig:`CONFIG_BUILD_WITH_TFM`, you must also enable its dependencies.

 You must build TF-M using a non-secure build target.
 The following targets are currently supported: